wlee88/the-movie-db/README.md

 ## Time constraints

-- Testing of smaller components was omitted for time constraints.
+- Testing of smaller components was omitted - so no test coverage for them as of now.
-  Could also have expanded more.

 ## Room for improvement